Target: The Corruptors!: Plot

-Paul Marion is a newspaper columnist, and Jack Flood is his assistant.
+Paul Marino is a newspaper columnist, and Jack Flood is his assistant.
 Together they investigate criminal activity and expose organized rackets and corruption.
 In each episode they probe a different type of illegal activity such as bookmaking, charity scams, prostitution, and protection rackets.

 The New York Times wrote that the first episode "indicated that the stress here may be more on violence and sensationalism than on the social phenomenon under study."

-Lester Vielie, one of the series's creators, said that the program was an attempt to make a different kind of series for television, one that combined "the resources of investigative journalism with the drama of television".
+Lester Velie, one of the series's creators, said that the program was an attempt to make a different kind of series for television, one that combined "the resources of investigative journalism with the drama of television".
 He added that involving viewers in contemporary situations that affected people's lives would be a unique approach for a dramatic series.
-After the show ended, Vielie had no explanation for its cancellation by ABC, especially considering its high Nielsen ratings.
+After the show ended, Velie had no explanation for its cancellation by ABC, especially considering its high Nielsen ratings.